balderdashy/sails-docs/reference/waterline/queries/intercept.md

 .fetch();
 ```

-For some more examples and explanation of how `.intercept()` works, [check this out](https://gitter.im/balderdashy/sails?at=5ab44f512b9dfdbc3a113e2f).

 ### Notes

 > Note that the usage in our example above could have also been written more concisely as: